 I love it in this asparagus mushroom quiche recipe, but when chopped up, it’s a great add-in for your favorite asparagus and broccoli salad.

-Why we love This Broccoli Orzo Salad
+Why You’ll Love Broccoli Orzo Salad

 We love this orzo salad with goat cheese for so many reasons!

 - Easy and Quick – Don’t you love easy weeknight recipes that are ready so quickly?
 Orzo cooks very quickly, and canned beans are instantaneous!
 Make it a quick side for chicken tenders.

 - Customize it how you like!
 Leave the white beans out, or substitute them with garbanzo beans, or even your favorite meat or soy product.
 Tofu or rotisserie chicken fair really well in this orzo broccoli salad.